Jun 21, 2021

 Digital marketing is a requirement of any business or organization that wants to get noticed by today’s consumer.
 It offers a world of possibilities when it comes to career choices spanning a wide variety of skill sets.
 One of the most sought-after skills in digital marketing is the SEO expert.

-Search Engine Optimization has become a must for any company that wants to be found on the internet.
+Search Engine Optimization has become a must for any company that wants to be found.
 An SEO Manager has a list of skills that are highly regarded in the industry.
 Although many experts can create content and even a content strategy, the efforts of the content team are all wasted without the right SEO.
 If you are interested in becoming an asset to the digital marketing community, an SEO Manager role might be right for you.

 Every search someone makes on Google depends on keywords.
 Keywords are used to determine what content best suits a search inquiry based on the words entered in the search field.
 Google uses many different search techniques to find the best possible information.
 The better the source, the higher it will appear on the rankings.